accept-project/accept-api/README.md

     </mailSettings>
 ```

-##Contact
+##Support Contact
-Issues with the ACCEPT API can posted [here](https://github.com/accept-project/accept-api/issues).
+Any issue/question on the ACCEPT API can posted [here](https://github.com/accept-project/accept-api/issues).
-Or you can contact me directly via davidluzsilva@gmail.com
+Or by contacting me directly via davidluzsilva@gmail.com